-- Select File > New > MicroEJ Platform Project... . - Click on Next button.
-The Configure Target Architecture page allows to select the MicroEJ Architecture that contains a minimal MicroEJ Platform and a set of compatible modules targeting a processor architecture and a compilation toolchain.
-This environment can be changed later. - Click on Browse... button to select one of the installed MicroEJ Architecture. - Check the Create from a platform reference implementation box to use one of the available implementation.
-Uncheck it if you want to provide your own implementation or if no reference implementation is available. - Click on Next button.
+- Select File > New > MicroEJ Platform Project... . - The Configure Target Architecture page allows to select the MicroEJ Architecture.
+This can be changed later. - Click on Browse... button to select one of the installed MicroEJ Architecture. - Uncheck the Create from a platform reference implementation box. - Click on Next button.
 The Configure platform properties page contains the identification of the MicroEJ Platform to create.
 Most fields are mandatory, you should therefore set them.
 Note that their values can be modified later on. - Click on Finish button.
 A new project [device]-[name]-[toolchain] is being created containing a [name].platform file.
 The Platform Editor shall then open. - Install Platform Configuration Additions.
 Files within the content folder have to be copied to the configuration project folder, by following instructions described at https://github.com/MicroEJ/PlatformQualificationTools/blob/master/framework/platform/README.rst.